 Python Bitwise Operators

-Following table lists out the bitwise operators supported by Python language with an example each in those, we use the above two variables (x and y) as operands −
+The following table lists out the bitwise operators supported by Python language with an example of each of those, we use the above two variables (x and y) as operands −

 - x = 0011 1100